Looking At Thirty

 We're looking at thirty

-And still think we're ten
+And we still think we're ten

 Words and music copyright ©1981 Betty Elders/ Whistling Pig Music (ASCAP) administered by BUG Music